COVID-19 hospitals in the United Kingdom: Background

 The initiative was carried out in coordination with the British Armed Forces' COVID Support Force, under the Military Aid to the Civil Authorities provisions, as part of Operation Rescript.

-The field hospitals were intended to be used treat critical care patients regarded as being less severely ill, while the most severely ill patients would be treated in mainstream NHS hospitals.
+The field hospitals were intended to be used to treat critical care patients regarded as being less severely ill, while the most severely ill patients would be treated in mainstream NHS hospitals.

 In the early part of 2020, the hospitals saw relatively few Covid patients, and as case number dropped over the summer they were either mothballed or re-purposed.

 On 12 October 2020, amidst a rise in cases in Northern England, the hospitals in Harrogate, Manchester, and Washington were placed on standby in readiness to admit patients with COVID-19.

 Very few patients were treated in the Nightingale hospitals, largely due to difficulty finding the necessary additional qualified staff.

 NHS England

 The NHS Nightingale Hospitals were seven critical care temporary hospitals established by NHS England as part of the response to the COVID-19 pandemic in England.
 The hospitals were named after Florence Nightingale, who came to prominence for nursing soldiers during the Crimean War and is regarded as the founder of modern nursing.

 The NHS Nightingale Hospital London opened first on 3 April 2020, followed by NHS Nightingale Hospital Birmingham on 16 April 2020.
 As of 5 May 2020, six of the seven planned hospitals had opened, and by the following month all had been placed on standby.
 The Harrogate and Exeter hospitals were repurposed as diagnostic clinics in June and July respectively.

 In the event, almost all of the increased demand for critical care was met by expanding capacity in existing hospitals.
 By June, all the temporary hospitals had been placed on standby.
 Only two had admitted patients: 54 were treated at NHS Nightingale Hospital London (all of them in April) and just over 100 at Manchester.

 The Tesco supermarket chain planned pop-up branches of its convenience stores in the NHS Nightingale hospitals to provide shopping facilities for hospital staff.
 It opened the first one in Birmingham Nightingale on 13 April.
 Technology companies Cisco and BT volunteered to build the hospital's medical-grade computer networks.

 In June 2020, the Department of Health and Social Care estimated the combined set-up costs of the hospitals to be £220 million, and stated that running costs for the month of April (for the five which opened during that month) were approximately £15m.
 By January 2021, the estimated total cost of establishing, running and decommissioning the hospitals was forecast to be £532 million by April 2022.

 In November 2020, during the second wave of infections in England, only the Exeter and Manchester hospitals admitted patients.
 Apart from London and Sunderland which were to remain open as vaccination centres, and Exeter which was to continue to be used for diagnostics, all other Nightingales were scheduled to close by April 2021.

 Overall, by August 2021, fewer than 1000 patients were treated in the emergency hospitals.